rio/enabling-experimentation-talk/README.md

     code-server   ingress.networking.k8s.io/code-server   traefik   code-pr-60-rio.edgecase.rio.wtf   d0f9c870-e66b-45ee-8c7c-6b443de00a93.k8s.civo.com   80      39m
     ```

+1. To show that we're actually running in the same cluster as the podinfo deployment, we'll start
-1. Poke your cuttlefish by running curl in a loop to generate some traffic.
+   poking your cuttlefish by running curl in a loop to generate some traffic.

     ```bash
     while true; do curl -s podinfo.podinfo:9898; sleep 2; done